-15.1 The new unit will have to be located on the footprint of the existing building unless there are advantages in terms of visual impact and/or an impact on the amenities of local residents (except for cases when the house is located within a Coastal Change Management Area).
-If it is possible to prove that there are benefits to be had by locating the unit on an alternative site within the curtilage of the site then this would be acceptable.
-In addition to the benefits in terms of visual impact, there are other matters associated with locating the site in an alternative site within the curtilage that may include when there are road safety benefits and environmental interests.
-It will be necessary to ensure if the unit is situated in an alternative site within the curtilage that there is no negative impact in terms of an increase in the visual intervention of the unit within the landscape.
+15.1 The new unit will have to be located on the footprint of the existing building unless there are advantages in terms of visual impact and/or impact on the amenities of local residents (except for cases when the house is located within a Coastal Change Management Area).
+If it is possible to prove that there are benefits to be had by locating the unit on an alternative location within the curtilage of the site then this would be acceptable.
+In addition to the benefits in terms of visual impact, there are other matters associated with locating the unit in an alternative location within the curtilage that may include when there are road safety benefits and environmental benefits.
+If the unit is situated on an alternative location it will be necessary to ensure that there is no negative impact in terms of an increase in the visual impact of the unit within the landscape.